solidusio/solidus_starter_frontend/README.md

 (https://github.com/solidusio/solidus_auth_devise) is installed in your application.

-Finally, please note that `rspec-rails ~> 4.0.0.beta3` is required to install the frontend's test suite to your app.
+Finally, please note that `rspec-rails` is required to install the frontend's test suite to your app.
 If you'd like to exclude the gem, you'll need to specify `--skip-specs` when you run `solidus_starter_frontend` later.